Using the Queensland Government Supplier Code of Conduct 2023

-How agencies apply the code
+How agencies apply the Code

-- for smaller tenders, you may only need to confirm that you meet the expectations of the code
+- for smaller tenders, you may only need to confirm that you meet the expectations of the Code

-If you have queries about how the code applies in your situation, contact the procuring agency (i.e. the agency that is running the tender/has the contract).
+If you have queries about how the Code applies in your situation, contact the procuring agency (i.e. the agency that is running the tender/has the contract).

-How to implement the code
+How to implement the Code

-You must proactively self-assess your compliance with the code and fix any shortcomings.
+You must proactively self-assess your compliance with the Code and fix any shortcomings.

-If you already meet legislative and regulatory requirements, and demonstrate good business practice, you probably meet many of the code's provisions.
+If you already meet legislative and regulatory requirements, and demonstrate good business practice, you probably meet many of the Code's provisions.

-If there is discretion on how to meet a code provision, you only need to take actions appropriate to the size of your business.
+If there is discretion on how to meet a Code provision, you only need to take actions appropriate to the size of your business.
 For example, small businesses don't usually need sophisticated workplace policies or systems.

 Queries and complaints

-The QPP Compliance Unit refers concerns about:
+The QGP Compliance Branch refers concerns about: